Fernando Botero Zea: Landmark Education

 In 2001, shortly after taking up residence in Mexico, Botero Zea created Landmark Education of Mexico, focused on human potential courses.
 This company has also seen its expansion in Colombia since 2005.

 Botero was the founder and principal architect of Landmark Education's expansion in Latin America, where it has three main epicenters: Mexico City, Bogotá in Colombia and São Paulo in Brazil.

 In the framework of Landmark Education, Botero Zea has taught seminars and various courses from 2002 to 2014 on topics such as money management, human potential, relationships and business development.

-In the framework of Landmark Education, Botero Zea has taught seminars and various courses from 2002 to 2014 on topics such as money management, human potential, relationships and business development.

 Landmark Education (now Landmark Worldwide) has been associated with various controversies internationally, including allegations of aggressive recruitment practices, psychological pressure during seminars, and numerous lawsuits against media outlets and critics who have described its methods as coercive or cult-like.
 Despite these controversies, Landmark maintains that its programs are beneficial and notes the ongoing participation of individuals from many countries.